 Many people did not like Jesse Eisenberg as Lex Luthor, because he is not the typical intellectual scheming Lex Luthor.
 He is more manic, like a mix of Lex Luthor and the Joker or the Riddler.
 However, I think that Eisenberg's manic performance here is fantastic.
 Some of his dialog is the best in the movie.
 His character is key to the entire film.

-Portions of the dialog with extra characters seem overly simplistic, which is an annoying trend that I have noticed with other superhero movies.
+Portions of the dialog with the extra characters seem overly simplistic, which is an annoying trend that I have noticed with other superhero movies.

 The "Ultimate Edition" adds 30 minutes to the original runtime, making it almost 3 hours long.
 However, the Ultimate Edition restored scenes and storylines taken out of the original for time.
 The result is less confusing and richer in detail.